 - Preschools are rated for quality on a scale from 1 to 5.
 Families with lower incomes who choose higher quality programs receive a greater amount of tuition support.

 What is the average tuition credit a family receives?

-During the 2017-2018 school year, the typical child received $617 per month in tuition support, was eligible for free lunch (tier 1 earning less than $23,850 per year for a family of 4), and attended a level 4 quality program for a full school day.
+- During the 2020-2021 school year, the typical child will receive $788 per month in tuition support (tier 1 earning less than $25,750 per year for a family of 4), and attended a level 4 quality program for a full school day.

-Nearly two-thirds of participating children live in families earning less than 185 percent of the Federal Poverty Level (under $44,862.50) for a family of four.
+- Nearly two-thirds of participating children live in families earning less than 185 percent of the Federal Poverty Level

 How do I sign up for tuition support?